 Tim O'Donnell

 Prior to Mount Sinai, I worked at D.E.
-Shaw Research (2009-2014) developing analysis software for molecular dynamics simulations.
-Before this, I worked as a software engineer, helped put together engineering teams for several internet startups, and spent a summer interning at Google.
-I hold a B.S. in Math & Computer Science from Brown University and a PhD in Immunology from the Icahn School of Medicine at Mount Sinai.
+Shaw Research (2009-2014) on analysis software for molecular dynamics simulations.
+Before that, I worked as a software engineer, helped put together engineering teams for two startups, and spent a summer interning at Google.

 profile photo